-- (1) On May 8, 2006, we entered into a Settlement Agreement and General Release with Mr. Harris, pursuant to which his employment with us was terminated effective July 31, 2006. - (2) At the discretion of the Compensation Committee, Mr. Bielinski was awarded a cash bonus of \$100,000 in recognition of his efforts in the successful sale of our Highland Partners division to Heidrick & Struggles International, Inc. - (3) Reflects the dollar amount we recognized for financial reporting purposes (disregarding the estimate of forfeitures related to service-based vesting conditions) during 2006 in accordance with FAS 123R for all awards of restricted stock granted under our Long Term Incentive Plan and thus includes amounts from awards granted in or prior to 2006.
-There were no forfeitures of restricted stock during 2006 by the officers listed above.
-Assumptions used in the calculation of these amounts are included in Notes 5 and 13 to the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2006. - (4) Reflects the dollar amount we recognized for financial reporting purposes (disregarding the estimate of forfeitures related to service-based vesting conditions) during 2006 in accordance with FAS 123R for all awards of stock options granted under our Long Term Incentive Plan and thus includes amounts from awards granted in or prior to 2006.
-Mr. Harris forfeited 10,500 options during 2006.
-Assumptions used in the calculation of these amounts are included in Notes 5 and 13 to the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2006. - (5) Reflects cash bonuses pursuant to our 2006 Incentive Compensation Program.
-Mr. Bielinski, who has both corporate and regional responsibilities, received the regional portion of his annual incentive bonus because the region for which he is responsible, Hudson Asia Pacific, exceeded its performance targets.
-The other named executive officers did not receive a bonus because our total company results did not meet the performance targets. - (6) Consists of our matching contributions under our 401(k) Savings Plan, except for amounts we paid to Mr. Harris and certain amounts paid to Mr. Chait and Ms. Raymond as described below.
-For Mr. Harris, this consists of the following amounts pursuant to his Settlement Agreement and General Release: severance of \$250,000 paid in equal semi-monthly installments for a period of twelve months; \$6,730 for earned vacation that was unused as of his termination date; and \$6,073 representing our portion of the group health insurance premium for a period of twelve months.
-Certain personal benefits we provided to the named executive officers are not included in the table.
-The aggregate amount of such personal benefits for each named executive officer did not exceed \$10,000, except for \$11,281 we reimbursed Mr. Chait for his New York apartment based on a per diem associated with days he worked in our New York office and \$24,962 we reimbursed Ms. Raymond for housing in New York based on a per diem associated with days she worked in our New York office.
+- (1) Represents the portion of cash bonuses pursuant to our 2007 Incentive Compensation Program resulting from the January 2008 adjustment to the bonus formula described in "Compensation Discussion and Analysis-Elements of Compensation-Annual Incentives." - (2) Reflects the dollar amount we recognized for financial reporting purposes (disregarding the estimate of forfeitures related to service-based vesting conditions) during the fiscal year in accordance with FAS 123R for all awards of restricted stock granted under our Long Term Incentive Plan.
+There were no forfeitures of restricted stock during 2007 by the officers listed above.
+Assumptions used in the calculation of these amounts are included in Note 5 to the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2007. - (3) Reflects the dollar amount we recognized for financial reporting purposes (disregarding the estimate of forfeitures related to service-based vesting conditions) during the fiscal year in accordance with FAS 123R for all awards of stock options granted under our Long Term Incentive Plan.
+There were no forfeitures of stock options during 2007 by the officers listed above.
+Assumptions used in the calculation of these amounts are included in Note 5 to the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2007. - (4) Represents the portion of cash bonuses pursuant to our 2007 Incentive Compensation Program that would have been paid without the January 2008 adjustment to the bonus formula described in "Compensation Discussion and Analysis-Elements of Compensation-Annual Incentives." - (5) Consists only of our matching contributions under our 401(k) Savings Plan, except for Ms. Raymond as described below.
+Certain personal benefits we provided to the named executive officers are not included in the table because the aggregate amount of such personal benefits for each named executive officer, except for Ms. Raymond, did not exceed \$10,000.
+For Ms. Raymond, the dollar amount consists of \$6,750 under our matching contribution under our 401(k) Savings Plan, and the personal benefits of \$12,480 we reimbursed Ms. Raymond for housing in New York based on a per diem associated with days she worked in our New York office prior to our company entering into an apartment lease (her employment agreement provides for this per diem because her primary residence is not in New York), and \$12,000 we reimbursed Ms. Raymond for car service between our New York office and her primary residence.